 Several grants, including Fulbright scholarships for graduate study abroad, are administered by International Programs.
 In addition, advising is available concerning a variety of other options for financing study abroad.

 Students interested in receiving more information about study abroad

 should contact International Programs, (215) 204-0720.

 STUDY ABROAD -- ACADEMIC YEAR

-American undergraduate students may study at Temple Japan for a semester or year choosing from a broad range of courses in Liberal Arts, Asian Studies, and Japanese language.
-Internships are also available.
+American undergraduate students may study at Temple Japan for a semester or year choosing from a broad range of courses in Liberal Arts, Asian Studies and Japanese language.
 Regular Temple faculty on assignment from Philadelphia teach in the program along with visiting professors from other universities and special faculty hired in Japan.
 English is the language of instruction.

 To enrich the students' exposure to Tokyo and enhance their understanding of Japanese culture, TUJ organizes several optional field trips and excursions each semester.
 These include half-day excursions to sites in and around Tokyo; day and overnight excursions are also arranged.